Interim Route to Certification (IRC) Candidate Information

 - Obtain two annual effective or highly effective evaluations,

-- Complete all of their coursework for the IRC endorsement area, and
+- Complete all coursework for the IRC endorsement area, and

 - Apply for the conversion of the endorsement.